scala/scala.epfl.ch/records/2022-Q4-activity-report.md

 For Scala 2 and Scala 3.

-The [scala-lang.org](https://scala-lang.org) homepage is an important destination for both Scala users and non-Scala users, it is the most visited page at 44K visitors per month (the overall site receives 240K per month).
+The [scala-lang.org](https://scala-lang.org) homepage is an important destination for both Scala users and non-Scala users, it is the most visited page at 44K visitors per month (the overall site receives 240K views per month).
 Our long term goal is to make the homepage the best destination for both newcomers and returning users to identify the current state of Scala: what it is, what you can do with it, and who is using it.

 While we are working on a refreshed front page, we made a usability improvement which was to restore the "Scala versions" to the front page (PR [scala-lang#1435][scala-lang#1435]).
 This puts at the top of the page the current 3.x and 2.13.x versions and a link to all releases.
 Previously users would have to go to the "Install" quick link to see this information.